 Safety and Security of WordPress Blog

 The WordPress security infographic includes tips you can follow to get started with WordPress security.
 The infographic also recommends WordPress owners to monitor the logs and activity of their sites, files and web server.
-A good recommended plugin that allows you to monitor your WordPress users and anything else happening on your site is WordPress security plugin WP Security Audit Log.
+A good recommended plugin that allows you to monitor your WordPress users and anything else happening on your site is WordPress security plugin WP Activity Log.
 This WordPress security plugin also allows you to identify issues before they become a problem.